 Experts recommend serving wine at three different temperatures, depending on the wine being served:

-- “Room” temperature, about 58-65 degrees Farenheit – recommended for red wine, with Pinot Noir at the lower end; Chianti, Merlot and Syrah in the middle; and Cabernets and Zinfandels at the higher end;
+- “Room” temperature, about 58-65 degrees Fharenheit – recommended for red wine, with Pinot Noir at the lower end; Chianti, Merlot and Syrah in the middle; and Cabernets and Zinfandels at the higher end;

 The most common mistake is serving white wine too cold, and serving red wine too warm.
 When white wine is served too cold, it seems too acidic and the aroma, body and perception of sweetness are diminished.
 When red wine is served too warm, its aroma is dominated by alcohol rather than fruit and the flavors seem flat.